LBNL-ETA/MSWH/paper.md

 # Acknowledgments

 This work was supported by the California Energy Commission, Public Interest Energy Research Program, under Contract No. PIR-16-022.
+We thank Vagelis Vossos and Mohan Ganeshalingam for their contributions and support.

 # References